The Vineyard in February

 Nobody interested in making excellent wine walks into the vineyard and by taste alone determines when their grapes are ready for harvest.

 They are interested in knowing the numbers.
+See here for full instructions.

 We use cookies to enable essential functionality on our website, and analyze website traffic.
 By clicking Accept you consent to our use of cookies.
 Read about how we use cookies.